-Anytime you head out kayaking, be sure to check the weather and water conditions and make sure you have the appropriate gear.
+Anytime you head out kayaking, check the weather and water conditions and ensure you have the appropriate gear.

 Manitou Lake Recreation Area

-The Manitou Lake Recreation Area is a great place for kayakers of all levels to explore the water.
+The Manitou Lake Recreation Area is great for kayakers of all levels to explore the water.
 In addition, the whole family may enjoy kayaking and kayak fishing on the 5-acre reservoir.

 Manitou Lake is a great place to paddle in the summer, and it’s an excellent way to see the mountains meet the water.
 The lake is perfect for experienced kayakers and beginners alike.

-If you’re new to kayaking or just want something more relaxing, this is definitely a great spot.
+If you’re new to kayaking or want something more relaxing, this is a great spot.
 However, it can get crowded during peak season, so it’s best if you can make it mid-week.